“Super quick, I got lots of offers. All I had to do was choose which one! I went with Wisr because they were the cheapest. Thanks” - Angela

-- Low doc loans are available if you are unable to meet qualifying criteria for a standard car loan and cannot provide proof of income and tax returns for the past two years.
+Low doc loans are used when you are unable to meet qualifying criteria for a standard car loan and cannot provide income and tax returns for the past two years.

-- No doc loans are available if you are unable to provide any evidence of your income or supporting documents.
+No doc loans are used when you are unable to provide any evidence of your income or supporting documents.

 Applying for a low doc or no doc car loan will be easiest through non-bank or specialist lenders.
 You may be asked to sign an income declaration*, and you’ll still need to meet basic lender criteria and have: